Densaugeo/reloadserver/README.md

 ## Trigger Reload by HTTP Request

-If your workflow makes file watching complicated, a reload can be triggered by sending a `POST` to `/api-reloadserver/trigger-reload`:
+If your workflow makes file watching complicated (or if you you want to use reloadserver on Windows where file watching doesn't work), a reload can be triggered by sending a `POST` to `/api-reloadserver/trigger-reload`:
 ~~~
 curl -X POST http://localhost:8000/api-reloadserver/trigger-reload
 ~~~